Guide To Cannabis Tinctures | Uses, Storage & Differences Skip to content

 Do Cannabis Tinctures Work For Pain?

-Users of Cannabis strains for Pain often report significant relief from various types of discomfort, including chronic pain, neuropathic pain, and pain stemming from inflammation.
+Users of cannabis tinctures often report significant relief from various types of discomfort, including chronic pain, neuropathic pain, and pain stemming from inflammation.

 Some studies suggest that cannabinoids may interact with the body's endocannabinoid system, which may influence pain signaling and the inflammatory response, potentially offering pain relief [6].